simon-ritchie/apysc/README.md

-# apyscript
+# apysc

-apyscript is a Python's frontend library to create html and js file, that has a ActionScript 3 (as3)-like interface.
+apysc is a Python's frontend library to create html and js file, that has a ActionScript 3 (as3)-like interface.

 Notes: Currently developing and only works partially.